bridgesra/soar_experiment_data_code/readme.md

 ## `code/` folder
 `imputation_correlation.py` and `predict_missing_values.py` are called by `subcategory_averages_correlation.py`

-descriptions of these algorithms reside in the paper.
+Descriptions of all algorithms reside in the paper, along with comments at top of each script and in each function.

 - `subcategory_averages_correlation.py`
     - reads in the anonymized_obfuscated_data.csv,